 - Antidepressants: Certain antidepressants, like selective serotonin reuptake inhibitors (SSRIs), have been associated with hair loss.

-- Anticoagulants (Blood Thinners): These medications affect the hair growth cycle and cause thinning.
+- Anticoagulants (Blood Thinners) can affect the hair growth cycle and cause hair thinning.

 - Birth Control Pills: Hormonal contraceptives may cause hair loss, especially if there’s a family history of male or female pattern baldness.